AngleProtocol/angle-docs/side-products/merkl/README.md

 The dispute token, amount, and length can be obtained by directly querying the contract handling reward distribution on the chain of interest.

+We have developed [an open-source bot](https://github.com/AngleProtocol/merkl-dispute) for everyone to check the rewards sent on Merkl and potentially dispute them.

 ### ⚱️ Fee Structure

 Merkl is free to use for liquidity providers claiming rewards.
 There is a maintenance fee of 3% applied to incentives that are sent by incentivizors.

-This fee is waived for pools which contain agEUR.
+This fee is waived for pools which contain agEUR or any other Angle related token.

 ## Resources